 - Children can be given a blood test to measure the level of lead in their blood.

 - In the past, blood lead level tests below 10 micrograms per deciliter of lead in blood may, or may not, have been reported to parents.
-The new, lower value means that more children likely will be identified as having lead exposure allowing parents, doctors, public health officials, and communities to take action earlier to reduce the child’s future exposure to lead.
+The new, lower value means that more children likely will be identified as having lead exposure allowing parents, doctors, public health officials, and communities to take action earlier to reduce the child's future exposure to lead.
+Currently, the Centers for Disease Control and Prevention (CDC) blood level of concern is 5 micrograms per deciliter of lead in blood for children.

 - What has not changed is the recommendation for when to use medical treatment for children.
 These new recommendations do not change the recommendation that chelation therapy be considered when a child is found with a test result of greater than or equal to 45 micrograms per deciliter of lead in blood.